gbols/api-endpoint/README.md

-# api-endpoints
+# StackOverFlow Lite
-describes several endpoints that an api has users can request for the following endpionts
-1. "/"
-2. "api/v1/questions"
+is a platform where users can post questions and get others users to help them with answers.